paulhibbitts/cmpt-363/docs/221/home.md

 <div class="column">

 Text Chat only:
-Students are welcome to DM me - I will usually reply to messages between 10-4 Monday to Friday
+Students are welcome to DM me - I will usually reply to messages between 10-4 Mon - Fri

 </div>
 </div>